-We are in one of Germany’s oldest nature reserves.
+Here were are in the Nature Park Siebengebirge, one of Germany’s oldest nature reserves.
 Do you hear the birds sing?
-Hikers enjoy the varied landscape, and a flora and fauna with a large number of species.
+Hikers enjoy the varied landscape, and a flora and fauna with many species.

 Flora and fauna

 Besides the donkeys at Mount Drachenfels, the fire salamander is one of the “landmarks” of the Siebengebirge.
 If you are lucky, you may hear a nightingale in the forest, or a kingfisher may fly past you.
 The Ofenkaulen caves, where once volcanic tuff was mined underground, are now a winter home for bats.
 If you walk out of the nature reserve towards the Rhine, you can hear the black-headed gulls from far away.

 On a hike through the Siebengebirge, you will see countless flowers.
 Trees encounter different conditions at different places; therefore we have a variety of forest communities here, above all beech forests.
 Beeches are “our” trees.

 The Siebengebirge has been a nature reserve for a long time.
 Today, many endangered plants and animals have found a home here, and there are strict rules to ensure that they can live in peace.
 We humans are very welcome in these protected areas as long as we follow the rules of conduct, and there are hiking paths, forest inns and refuges for us.

 If the Siebengebirge was untouched nature, there would be mainly beeches here.
 Today, Central Europe is a centuries-old cultural landscape, densely populated and densely built-up.
 Many animals and plants have disappeared forever, and we scarcely have primeval forests left.
 It is a European concern to protect our remaining wilderness.
 Also in the Siebengebirge many paths lead into the wilderness.